opensafely/os-demo-research/rmarkdown/Rdemo.md

 The analysis script for this can be found at [`/analysis/3-plot-activity.R`](https://github.com/opensafely/os-demo-research/blob/master/analysis/3-plot-activity.R).

-Let’s look at the number of measurements in each STP for cholesterol:
+Let's look at the number of measurements in each STP for cholesterol:

 [<img src="../released-ouput/plots/plot_each_cholesterol_stp.png" style="width:80.0%" />](https://github.com/opensafely/os-demo-research/blob/master/released-ouput/plots/plot_each_cholesterol_stp.png)